HimanshuSharma789/Dictionary-floating-widget/README.md

 Best when reading a pdf, documnet, book or a website (blog).

-The UI shows up at the top right corner of screen
+The UI shows up at the top right corner of screen.
+Also have a dragable section at right side to move the widget.

 <img src="screenshots/img1.png">